rockstor/rockstor-doc/faq.rst

 Rockstor also comes with a backup plugin, making it a suitable backup target to replicate data from expensive NAS products.

-Can Rockstor support my specific storage usecase X?
+Can Rockstor support my specific storage usecase?
 ---------------------------------------------------

-Possibly.
-Contact us with your requirements and we will get in touch with you.
+You can `contact us <http://rockstor.com/feedback.html>`_ with your requirements and we will get in touch with you.
+We do storage services and support and will be happy to enable you to use Rockstor for your storage requirements.

 How can I stay in touch with latest Rockstor news?
 --------------------------------------------------

-Follow us on github
-Join development mailing list
-Follow us on twitter
+You can follow the `rockstor-core project <https://github.com/rockstor/rockstor-core>`_ on github, join the `development mailing list <https://lists.sourceforge.net/lists/listinfo/rockstor-devel>`_, and follow us on `twitter <https://twitter.com/rockstorinc>`_.

 How is Rockstor development funded?
 -----------------------------------